-Entrance of the Overland Track near Strahan Village Hotel
+The entrance of the Overland Track near Strahan Village

 Short walks in the Western Wilds: 5 leg-stretchers between Hobart and Strahan

-Bridge through rainforest to Gordon River near Strahan Village
+Bridge through the rainforest to Gordon River near Strahan Village

 View of the King river and forest near Strahan Village